arcana-network/docs.arcana/docs/arcana-coming-soon.md

      *Support for off-ramping crypto!*

      The {{config.extra.arcana.wallet_name}} users can already use the [[arcana-wallet-user-guide#fiat-on-ramp|on-ramp feature]] and load the wallet using fiat and supported cryptocurrencies.
-Soon, users will have the off-ramp feature that allows them to exchange cryptocurrencies for fiat.
+Soon, users will have the off-ramp feature to exchange cryptocurrencies for fiat.

+-->
 </div>